oslc-op/oslc-specs/README.md

 running AJAX requests on local filesystem).
 With Python 3 installed:

     cd specs/
+    # if you have JDK 18+ installed
+    jwebserver
+    # or, if you have Python 3 installed
     python3 -m http.server 8000 --bind 127.0.0.1

 Now you can browse all specs via <http://localhost:8000/>.
 For an even better